Davidollad/ats-xam/README.md

 ### 1. **Provisioning the Server**
 - I created a new EC2 instance on AWS (Ubuntu 22.04 LTS).
 - I allowed HTTP (80), HTTPS (443), and SSH (22) in the security group.
-- Connected using EC2 Instance Connect.
+- I connected to the instance using EC2 Instance Connect.

 ### 2. **Initial Server Setup**
 ```bash